Articles

 4.Manage staff like a business.

 Think about how you're managing these professional experts and try to manage each of them more like a business instead of just an adjunct.
 This might mean introducing sunset laws into headquarters organizations: old activities must be abandoned or decentralized before new ones are begun.
-It also means keeping all staff attuned to the needs of their internal customers, or looking for ways to obtain services outside the company instead of constantly adding more people to the personnel or accounting departments, management information systems groups, or strategic planning offices.
+It also means keeping all staff attuned to the needs of their internal customers, or looking for ways to obtain services outside the company instead of constantly adding more people to the personnel or accounting departments, management information systems groups, or strategic planning offices.5.Avoid layoffs by managing people flow.

 After most companies complete steps two, three, and four, they frequently find they have a talent surplus.
 This is the time to start matching people with the newly redesigned positions, and then thinking creatively about how to deal with any surplus.
 Layoffs, pay reductions, and voluntary "windows" may be one option.
 But increasingly, we find companies with sufficient lead-time can deeply downsize without mass layoffs.
 They make creative use of flexible hiring freezes, retraining and redeployment, vending, and staff department spin-offs.
 They also look for ways to convert full-time jobs to part-time and contracted-out positions.
-They rethink the too-long-taken-for-granted assumption that all white collar work must be done by employees working eight hours a day, 40 hours a week.
+They rethink the too-long-taken-for-granted assumption that all white collar work must be done by employees working eight hours a day, 40 hours a week.6.
+Anticipate downsizing's downside.

 Running a lean and mean company is not necessarily an easy, simple thing, especially if it means operating in a manner you're not accustomed to.
 Effective downsizers develop elaborate communication systems to cut off rumors at each stage of the downsizing process.
 They offer counseling both to employees who are staying on as well as to those being let go.
 Work teams are given time to rebuild, and managers are reevaluated to make sure they can handle the bigger responsibilities they are likely to have.
 Investment is often increased in management training.
-Broadbased incentive pay plans are introduced.
+Broadbased incentive pay plans are introduced.7.Stay streamlined.

 This lesson is much harder than the first six, not that they are all that easy themselves.
 It requires addressing some of the root causes that got you into the problem in the first place.
-If these are not weeded out and the company does not operate in a different way, the problem's just going to come back - as it has for a number of companies that made serious cuts in the early 1980s.
+If these are not weeded out and the company does not operate in a different way, the problem's just going to come back - as it has for a number of companies that made serious cuts in the early 1980s.One way to do this is to bring down the wall between the company and the outside world.
+After World War II, when the economy was growing rapidly, it made sense for companies to do everything in-house.
+Not any more.
+Today, companies that want to stay lean develop relationships with innovative outside suppliers, who often can come up with new products or components faster and at less cost.

 Staying streamlined also requires lowering barriers that have grown with the company.
 A critical one to address is the wall that tends to occur naturally between line and staff functions.
 IBM lowers this wall by continually rotating people across it so as not to build up separate empires with very different perspectives.
 TRW has a rule that staff groups at headquarters are never allowed to get large; they have to get their work done through task forces of donated line managers.
 If it is not worth being done by these task forces, it is not worth doing.